Fraser-Greenlee/SpatialDataIncidentResponse/README.md

     <img src="https://github.com/EdwardALockhart/SpatialDataIncidentResponse/blob/main/Content/Mobile.png" height="300">

 ### [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb)
-[```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) is created for use with [Google Colaboratory](https://colab.research.google.com/) - python code runs temporarily in the cloud, so no setup is required on your local PC.
+[```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) is created for use with [Google Colaboratory](https://colab.research.google.com/), where python code can be run temporarily in the cloud, so no setup is required on your local PC.
 It runs in a web browser and accesses files hosted on your Google Drive for persistent storage between sessions, and therefore requires a free Google account.
 The code can also be used on a local PC with a python installation, [Anaconda](https://www.anaconda.com/) is recommended.

 The code uses data available only for mainland Great Britain, therefore areas outside mainland Great Britain are unsupported.